gobitfly/eth2-knowledge-base/powVsPos.md

 #### <ins>Ethereum 2.0 and Proof of Stake</ins>

-As of now, Ethereum is running the PoW consensus algorithm, but plans to move to Proof of stake in the near future.
+As of now, Ethereum is running the PoW consensus mechanism, but plans to move to Proof of Stake in the near future.
-The Ethereum 2.0 research team modified the PoS algorithm slightly, which was required to perform the transition from PoW to Pos.
+The Ethereum 2.0 research team modified the PoS algorithm slightly, which was required to perform the transition from PoW to PoS.

 Since Ethereum 2.0 has not shipped yet, it is hard to say whether these modifications turned out in favor or not.
 Some of these changes are covered in our [glossary](https://kb.beaconcha.in/glossary).
 The main idea stays the same.
 Coins get locked.